noiredayz/haste-server/README.md

 # DISCLAIMER

-This is a continued version of hastebin server with extended development, developed alone by zneix.
+This is a continued version of hastebin server with extended development, originally continued by zneix.
-Original developer abandoned this amazing project and due to pile of unmerged Pull Requests and several security issues with outdated dependencies I decided to rewrite whole project in JavaScript ES6.

 **This version is heavily changed, meaning there will be breaking changes in your config if you were running outdated upstream version.**

 # Haste

-Haste is an open-source pastebin software written in Node.JS, which is easily installable in any network.
+Haste is an [free software](https://www.gnu.org/philosophy/free-sw.en.html) pastebin-like software written in Node.JS, which is easily installable in any network.
 It can be backed by either redis or filesystem and has a very easy adapter interface for other storage systems.
-A publicly available version can be found at [haste.zneix.eu](https://haste.zneix.eu)

 Major design objectives: